Lip Sync LaLaPaRuza Smackdown (RuPaul's Drag Race season 15): Episode

 In the third lip-sync, Luxx Noir London chooses Salina EsTitties as her opponent, who chooses "It's All Coming Back to Me Now" by Celine Dion.
 Salina EsTitties wins and is safe, while Luxx Noir London must continue to the next round.
 In the fourth lip-sync, Mistress Isabelle Brooks chooses Jax as her opponent, who selects "Tell It to My Heart" (1987) by Taylor Dayne.
 Mistress Isabelle Brooks wins and is safe.
 Jax continues to the next round.
 The remaining contestants Anetra and Sasha Colby lip-sync.
 Anetra is randomly selected to pick the song and chooses "I'm in Love with a Monster" (2015) by Fifth Harmony.
 Sasha Colby wins and is safe.
 Anetra continues to the next round.

 In the first lip-sync of the second round, Malaysia Babydoll Foxx chooses Spice as her opponent, who selects "Don't Go Yet" (2021) by Camila Cabello.
 Malaysia Babydoll Foxx wins and is safe, while Spice must continue to the final round.
 The three remaining contestants (Anetra, Jax, and Luxx Noir London) lip-sync to the remaining song, "The Right Stuff" (1988) by Vanessa Williams.
 Luxx Noir London wins and is safe.
 Anetra and Jax continue to the final round.
 Before the final round, RuPaul reveals a twist: one of the remaining contestants will be selected at random and she must choose one of the others to save without having to lip-sync.
 Anetra is selected and she saves Spice.
 Thus, Anetra and Jax lip-sync to "Finally" (1991) by CeCe Peniston.
-Anetra is declared the winner, and Jax is eliminated.
+Anetra is declared the winner and Jax is eliminated from the competition.

+Production and broadcast

+The episode originally aired on February 17, 2023.
+Jax has said she was not surprised by RuPaul's decision to save Anetra.

 Reception

 Trae DeLellis of The A.V.
 Club gave the episode a rating of 'B+'.
-Drag Race contestant Brooke Lynn Hytes considers the episode's lip-sync among her favorites on the show.
+Drag Race contestant Brooke Lynn Hytes considers the episode's "I'm in Love with a Monster" lip-sync among her favorites on the show.
+Sam Damshenas of Gay Times wrote, "Viewers came out in droves to support Jax; many expressed that she was 'Jasmine Kennedie-d' due to their similar trajectories as lip-sync assassins who annihilated each of their respective LaLaPaRUza's but were sent packin' anyway."